DamoM73/turtle_vid_tute/lesson_3.md

 ### Remove unnecessary variables

 Another good programming practice is to remove unnecessary variables.

 Do we need the `degrees` variable?
-We could simply place the calculation in the `for` loop.
+We could simply place the calculation inside the `for` loop.

-So we could remove line `5` by moving the calculation to line `10`.
-Our code would look like this:
+If remove line `5` by moving the calculation to line `10`, our code would look like this:

 ```python
 import turtle